swgtds/swgtds/README.md

 ## About Me

-Hello!
-I'm Swagata Das, a passionate software developer and a Linux enthusiast with over four years of experience working with Linux and its filesystems.
+I am a passionate software developer and a Linux enthusiast with over four years of experience working with Linux and its filesystems.
 I'm currently pursuing a **Bachelor of Technology in Computer Science and Engineering**.
 My expertise lies in:

 - **Backend Development**: Express.js, PostgreSQL
 - **Frontend Development**: React.js, Next.js, Vite